YiifeiWang/Bits-back-Coding/EE274 milestones.md

 # Project 274 milestones

 ## Week 1 (Nov.
 7-Nov.
 13)
-- Understand the paper Compressing Multisets with Large Alphabets
+- [marked] Understand the paper Compressing Multisets with Large Alphabets
-- Prepare the summary of the proposed method and the corresponding theoretical guarantee
+- [marked] Prepare the summary of the proposed method and the corresponding theoretical guarantee

 ## Week 2 (Nov.
 14-Nov.
 20)
 - Prepare the report